22 Amazing Jobs With Animals

 Advocating for animal welfare is the primary role of animal cruelty investigators.
 They are law enforcement professionals who look into reports of animals possibly being neglected or abused.
 They have full authority to issue orders, bring charges, and remove animals from unsafe environments if necessary.

 5. Pet bakery owner

-Did you know that around 75 percent of Canadian pet owners buy treats for their animals?10 Pet bakery owners serve this growing market by providing high-quality cakes, cookies, and other snacks for cats and dogs.
+More and more pet owners like to buy treats for their animals.
+Pet bakery owners serve this growing market by providing high-quality cakes, cookies, and other snacks for cats and dogs.
 Some bakers even offer a catering service for pet birthday parties.
 Be sure to research the regulations that apply in your area.

 6. Dog trainer